golemfactory/golem-js-preview-program/tasks/4-text-2-speech-server/FEEDBACK.md

 | Scale number of contracted providers as more requests are received    |             150+               |

 ### Feedback:
-Please provide any feedback you have regarding each task step below:

 #### Step 1: Create a script that will start HTTP server on port 3000